mberto79/XCALibre.jl/docs/src/contributor_guide.md

 * Face normals for internal faces is always pointing in the direction from the ownerCell with the smallest ID to the largest.
 Since the discretisation loop is cell based, for the cell with the highest ID the direction must be reversed.
 This information is tracked in `Mesh3.nsign` which stores 1 if the face normal is correctly aligned or -1 if the normal needs to be reversed.
 * Boundary faces (e.g. patches) are stored consecutively in `Mesh3.Faces` starting at the beginning of the array followed by all the internal faces.
 * Boundary faces are those connected only to 1 `Cell`, thus, for these faces the entry `Face3D.ownerCells` is a 2-element vector with a repeated index e.g. [3, 3]
 * Boundary cells only store information for internal faces.
-This improves performance for the main discretisation loop (cell based) since it can always been assumed that non of the faces will be a boundary face, which are dealt with in a separate loop.
+This improves performance for the main discretisation loop (cell based) since it can always been assumed that none of the faces will be a boundary face, which are dealt with in a separate loop.

 ### Field types